SpreeHertz/Sandmine.js/README.md

 ## Usage/Features

-* Auto-eats if you give it appropriate food.
-* Consumes stuff.
 * Kills a mob when in a particular radius.
 * Looks at nearest player.
 * Pathfinds the player and gets as close as possible if a player says "`follow me`" and stops if you say "`stop`".